 Grant/Wilcox Prize • Awarded in honor of Connecticut filmmakers Ellsworth Grant and Roy Wilcox to the senior whose work in film and video best addresses significant environmental, social, or artistic issues.

 James T. Gutmann Field Studies Scholarship • Established in 2007 by Lisette Cooper ’81, to honor her former professor and mentor, James T. Gutmann.
 Awarded to an especially promising major in earth and environmental sciences to support geologic field research expected to lead to a senior honors thesis.

 Hallowell Prize • Established by friends and associates of Burton C. Hallowell, Class of 1936, former professor of economics and executive vice president of the University.
 Awarded annually to an outstanding senior in the study of social science, as determined by the governing board of the Public Affairs Center.

-Sarah Hannah Prize • Offered in memory of Sarah Hannah, class of 1988, in association with the Academy of American Poets and awarded for an outstanding poem.
+Sarah Hannah Prize • Offered in memory of Sarah Hannah '88, in association with the Academy of American Poets, and awarded for an outstanding poem.

 Hawk Prize • The gift of Philip B. Hawk, Class of 1898, as a memorial to his wife, Gladys, to the students who have done the most effective work in biochemistry.

 Health Education Prize • Awarded annually to the graduating senior who best exemplifies the goals of Wesleyan’s Health Education Program, which are the promotion of healthy lifestyles and disease prevention.
 The student who is chosen for this prize has demonstrated commitment not only to his or her personal well-being but has also served as a role model to peers in the Wesleyan community and beyond.

 Heideman Award • Established in 1972, in honor of Enid and Walter Heideman.
 Awarded annually to an undergraduate who has helped others in the Wesleyan community, in the tradition of the Heidemans.